humblesami/admin_form_image_preivew/README.md

 2. `cd admin_form_image_preivew/sample_usage`
 3. `pip install -r requirements.txt`

-# Not required
--- but if you want to reset the database, you can do this -- 3.1. `python manage.py initsql.py`
+*Not required* but if you want to reset the database, you can do this 3.1. `python manage.py initsql.py`